 We have but one extremely minor concern with the construction of the Beach LT.
 The orange floor has a cut-out to secure the bottom of the seat back, exposing the interior corrugation of the double-layer polypropylene.
 While we don't find this particularly off-putting in terms of longevity, it does allow water to collect inside the orange piece while we're paddling.
 In such little channels, it is a struggle to dump all the water out of that orange piece, which we could see creating a bit of a funky odor down the line, especially if you like to paddle in some less-than-pristine waters.
 But aside from this minor complaint, we feel quite confident that the Oru Beach is an incredibly well-constructed craft that will last a long time.

 As one of our two Editors' Choice Award winners, we think the Oru Beach LT is a fantastic all-around kayak.
 With excellent tracking, plenty of space, and easy setup, we think you'll be able to enjoy just about any flatwater trip in this boat.
-It's comfortable enough and handles nearly as well as a hardshell kayak over long journeys, and you can even bring your dog(s) or small child along for the ride.
+It's comfortable enough and handles more similarly to hardshell models than to most inflatables over long journeys, and you can even bring your dog(s) or small child along for the ride.
 And as long as you use dry bags, there's plenty of space to bring along enough gear for an overnight adventure as well.
 If you'd rather have a boat you can put a spray skirt on and take through bigger water, check out our other Editors' Choice award winner, the Advanced Elements AdvancedFrame.
 But for a truly excellent flatwater boat, it's hard to go wrong with the Beach LT.

 Costing $1300 brand new, the Oru Beach is very expensive compared to the other models tested for this review.
 While we appreciate its top-notch performance and superb construction, spending that much on a kayak may not be the easiest choice for everyone - especially when you can walk down to a big name sports store and get an (albeit less compact) hardshell kayak for just a few hundred bucks.
 If all you're looking for is a kayak to get out on the water, the origami folding features of the Oru probably aren't worth the extra money.

 If you're looking for a stowable kayak for less money, check out our Best Buy Award winner, the Sevylor K5 Quikpak ($300) or even our other Editor's Choice winner, the Advanced Elements AdvancedFrame ($500).
-But for a brilliant combination of the excellent performance of a traditional hardshell kayak and the portability of a kayak you can disassemble, the Oru Beach is outstanding.
+But for a brilliant combination of the excellent on-water performance and the portability of a kayak you can disassemble, the Oru Beach is outstanding.
 With quality construction to last the years, we think if you do take the plunge and purchase the Beach, you'll be quite pleased with what you get in exchange for those hard-earned dollars.

 The Oru Beach LT is an excellent performing kayak.
-It merges the best qualities of comfort, handling, and durability that you'd expect from a traditional hardshell kayak with the portability you seek from a packable kayak.
 Shockingly easy to set up and clean up, unlike many other portable yaks, we think you'll have no reason not to paddle all the time in the Oru.
 Though it comes at a high price and isn't our favorite to carry around, we found the exceptional performance and longevity to be unmatched by any other kayak in its category.
 One of two Editor's Choice winners in this review, the Oru Beach is the top-scorer and our all-around favorite portable yak.

 — Maggie Brandenburg